jgossit/GarminActivityCompare/README.md

 Servlet:

-Your App server of choice to deploy the servlet
+Your App server of choice to deploy the servlet<br>
-Apache Commons FileUpload
+Apache Commons FileUpload<br>
 Apache Commons IO